nikola3794/composite-tasking/README.md

 `PATH_TO_CHECKPOINT_FILE` should be a path to the checkpoint file to be evaluated.
 The structure of the generated experiment's logging directory, where the checkpoint is file is saved, should not be changed because the evaluation script will extract it's path and also load some other saved metadata inside it.
 The result of the evaluation is going to be saved in a new .txt file generated in the experiment's logging directory.

 Currently, multi-GPU training does not work.
 There is an issue in the metric syncing.

+For the proper evaluation of edge detecetion, which is reported in the CompositeTasking paper, the [seism repository](https://github.com/jponttuset/seism) needs to be used.
+In order to do so, edge predictions need to be saved as .png images with the same size as the input image and provided to the seism evaluation protocol along with the labels contained in the dataset.
+Best place to save the predictions as images in the code is to do it in the training_step() method of `/root/src/systems/system.py`.
+If having trouble with running the seism repository, take a look at [this repository](https://github.com/nikola3794/edge-evaluation-PASCAL-MT-tmp), which is a quick solution with instructions how to call the seism repository.

 # Example results
 The predictions of the CompositeTasking Network which has been trained using the semantic R2 Task Palette rule can be seen in the following image: